-A smooth project requires the right preparation, and it can be very overwhelming to navigate that as the homeowner, especially if this is your first major renovation.
+A smooth project requires the right preparation, and it can be very overwhelming to navigate as the homeowner, especially if this is your first major renovation.
 Let's go through the process and show you what to expect when you're expecting... a beautiful new home. (sometimes you can't fight the corny)

 Intake and On-Boarding